Chapter 3: Student Affairs03:03:00 Guest Speakers

 - The obscenity (appeals to the obscene interest in sex; is patently offensive; and lacks serious literary, artistic, or political, or scientific value) or profanity is such that it causes disruption to the normal operations of the College; or

 - Other campus disorder of a violent nature provided such advocacy would prepare the group addressed for imminent action and steel it to such action, and further provided there is a reasonable apprehension of such imminent lawless action.
-In determining the existence of a clear and present danger, the President of the institution or his/her authorized designee, may consider all relevant factors, including whether such speaker has, within the past five (5) years, incited violence resulting in the destruction of property at any College or university.
+In determining the existence of a clear and present danger, the President of the institution or their authorized designee, may consider all relevant factors, including whether such speaker has, within the past five (5) years, incited violence resulting in the destruction of property at any College or university.

 - In the event that a request for an outside speaker is denied by the institution, any sponsoring organization thereby aggrieved shall have the opportunity to appeal the denial.
-A written appeal to the President of the institution, or his/her authorized designee, must be submitted within 24 hours of the initial denial to approve the request, and the organization will be provided a hearing within two days (excluding holidays and weekends) following the filing of its appeal before an impartial committee designated by the President or his/her authorized designee.
+A written appeal to the President of the institution, or their authorized designee, must be submitted within 24 hours of the initial denial to approve the request, and the organization will be provided a hearing within two days (excluding holidays and weekends) following the filing of its appeal before an impartial committee designated by the President or their authorized designee.
 The committee shall be authorized to make appropriate findings of fact related to the request, and shall make and transmit such findings to the President within said two-day period.
 The President shall review committee findings, and solely on the basis thereof, shall grant or deny the request within 24 hours (excluding holidays and weekends) from receipt of the findings of the committee.

-- In the event of a proposed meeting which may be attended by individuals having strong emotional feelings or where there is a reasonable possibility that a speaker, members of an organization, or others may violate federal/state/local laws or campus regulations in the course of a meeting, the President or his/her authorized representative shall prescribe reasonable conditions for the orderly and scholarly conduct of the meeting.
+- In the event of a proposed meeting which may be attended by individuals having strong emotional feelings or where there is a reasonable possibility that a speaker, members of an organization, or others may violate federal/state/local laws or campus regulations in the course of a meeting, the President or their authorized representative shall prescribe reasonable conditions for the orderly and scholarly conduct of the meeting.
 Such conditions may include limiting attendance to the membership of the organization, appointing one or more officials of the institution to preside over the meeting, authorize a search of all persons entering the area of the meeting, and such other conditions as the institution deems appropriate.

 - Any meeting, assembly or other activity to which an outside speaker may be invited is subject to all requirements, conditions and approvals set forth in any policy of the Board and/or Northeast State concerning the use of campus property and facilities.